Skip Navigation

 Nebula Genomics’ gene analysis pulls these variants out separately so that you don’t have to comb through 60+ genes to find something that’s out of the norm.

 The gene itself is a little difficult to read at times, with lots of overlapping shapes in different colors.
-Luckily, Nebula Genomics offers a very simple legend to help you decode its:
+Luckily, there’s a pretty simple legend to help you decode each gene’s:

 • Clinical variance (whether or not it’s pathogenic or potentially harmful)

-• Pathogenic evidence (if there’s researchable proof it’s potentially harmful)
+• Pathogenic evidence (if there’s research suggesting it’s potentially harmful)

-• The type of variant (SNP, deletion, insertion, or complex)
+• Variant types (SNP, deletion, insertion, or complex)

 Plus, clicking on an individual variant will highlight it and show: